Svedrin/mumble-django-docs/en/installation.rst

 Installation section will describe the setup in greater detail.

 * Murmur :)
-* A webserver that supports WSGI or FastCGI.
-The recommended option is Apache2 with mod_wsgi, how to configure this is described on the `Webserver Setup`_ page.
+* A web server that supports WSGI or FastCGI.
+The recommended option is Apache2 with mod_wsgi, how to configure this is described under :ref:`en_web_server_setup`.
 * `Django (at least 1.1.0) <http://www.djangoproject.com/download/>`_
 * `django-registration <http://bitbucket.org/ubernostrum/django-registration/wiki/Home>`_
 * Python modules: